zwindler/gocastle/README.md

 ## 2023-07-19

 After a good night's sleep, I found out that one of the issue from yesterday was that I was changing the generated farmer/wolf coordinates AFTER putting it in the NPCList.
-I guess this means that the wolf declared in ShowGameScreen is not the same object as the one in NPCList.

-I a way that's a good news because it'll help me generate mobs from generic deplarations in npc.go file.

 ```go
 	// set wolf on map and draw it